ManiaExchange/GeryKnockout/CONTRIBUTING.md

 - SetRoundPointsLimit

 Has to be set before onStatusChange (Synchronization) in order to have effect on the upcoming round.

+---

+- ForceEndRound

+Works in Cup, Laps, Rounds and Team but not in Stunts and Time Attack (contrary to XML-RPC documentation).

 ## Debugging
 The following places are useful to look at for information regarding a bug or crash: